 By, Katy Cable/ 3 minute read

 It's time for a change!
 Did you remember to "SPRING FORWARD" and turn your clocks ahead?
-I was completely confused when last Saturday night my commute home from a fashion show in LA began at 11:44pm, the next thing I knew it was 1:38am when I walked in the door and glanced at my phone!
+I was completely confused when last Saturday night my commute home from a fashion show in LA began at 11:44pm, the next thing I knew, when I walked in the door and glanced at my phone it was 1:38am!
 Traffic had been a breeze and I thought I was losing my mind.
-This morning I was again thrown off when my phone said one time but my wall clock said another.
+Later that morning I was again thrown off when my phone said one time but my wall clock said another.

 In 2010, a group of Swedish researchers used hidden cameras to find out how dogs reacted when their owners left for different lengths of time.
 The research team wanted to know whether dogs behaved differently when left alone longer and whether they seemed to miss their owners more during longer periods of time.